 - Meetings, Activities, Events and Parties in Ghent / Gent – this isn’t a regular event, rather a Facebook group that’s open to anyone to post events in, or make suggestions for get-togethers.
 This is a good group to make sure you don’t miss out on what’s going on in Ghent.

 - MeetUp.com – similar to Internations, MeetUp is an international community where members can browse and sign up for events taking place in their local area, or create and run their own events.
-If you have a niche hobby or interest, this might be the place to make some new, like-minded friends.
+If you have a niche hobby or interest, this might be the place to meet some new people in Ghent with the same interests.

 - Taalcafe Mundial – this regular event is all about languages, but it’s a great way to meet new people too.
 Twice a month (on a Tuesday or Wednesday night), up to around 100 people drop into De Centrale to exchange a wide range of languages in an informal setting.
 Join the Dutch table to get chatting to some Gent locals.
 And if you want to get a head start, signing up for a Dutch course can also be a great way to make new friends.